teaching-on-testbeds/hello-aerpaw/create-experiment.md

 and after a few moments, run

 ```
-tail -f Results/$(ls -tr Results/ | grep power_log | tail -n 1 )
+python3 /root/plot_signal_power.py
 ```

-This will monitor the radio output on the UAV.
-The last value in each row is the received signal strength.
+This will monitor the received radio signal power on the UAV.

 Switch to the terminal in which you are connected to the experiment console (with a table showing the state of the two vehicles) - for vehicle 1, you should see a "quality", "rxGRC", "vehicle", and "power" entry in the "screens" column.